Aantic96/SP500/README.md

+## Setup
-First run ```docker compose up -d --build``` in order to build the images.
+First run ```docker compose up -d``` in order to build the images.
+If this is your first time starting the container, it will also run init.sql and create the database and tables.

+## Usage
-Then, whenever you need to ingest the sp500 data, you need to run ```docker compose run --rm app python app.py```.
+To ingest the sp500 data, you can start the script by running ```docker compose run --rm app python app.py```.
-The logic in there will upsert data based on the stock_id and the date.
+By default the script will run in the upsert mode and append the data to the existing.

-In case you want to truncate tables and get store only the fresh data, you can run ```docker compose run --rm app python app.py --truncate```.
+In case you want to store only the fresh data, you can run the script in truncate mode by running ```docker compose run --rm app python app.py --truncate```.